Skip to content

 AutopsyOpen-source digital-forensics platform developed by Brian Carrier and Basis Technology that provides a graphical front end to The Sleuth Kit and a rich set of analysis modules.

 Autopsy is a free, open-source digital-forensics platform led by Brian Carrier and his team at Basis Technology / Sleuth Kit Labs.
-It serves as a graphical front end to The Sleuth Kit (TSK) and adds case management, automated ingest modules, keyword search, timeline analysis, hash sets (NSRL), web artefact carving, EXIF metadata, registry parsing, Android forensics and a Python/Java plug-in API for custom modules.
-Originally released as a web-based tool in 2003, Autopsy 3+ is a desktop application written in Java that runs on Windows, Linux and macOS.
-It is widely used by law-enforcement, students and DFIR practitioners as a free counterpart to commercial suites such as FTK and EnCase, and is often the first tool taught in academic computer-forensics courses.
+It serves as a graphical front end to The Sleuth Kit (TSK) and adds case management, automated ingest modules, keyword search, timeline analysis, hash sets (the NIST NSRL), web-artefact carving, EXIF metadata, registry parsing, Android forensics and a Python/Java plug-in API for custom modules.
+Originally released as a web-based tool in 2003, the modern Autopsy 4 line is a desktop application built on the Java NetBeans platform that runs on Windows, Linux and macOS.

 Examples